Four Questions To Not Ask

 What are some specific questions to avoid?
-Based on Berger's conversations with David Cooperrider, a professor at Case Western Reserve University and a pioneer of “Appreciative Inquiry,” and several other leadership experts, give four examples of very common questions leaders ask that can have the unintended effect of leading people in the wrong direction.
+Based on Berger’s conversations with a pioneer of Appreciate Inquiry, David Cooperrider, a professor at Case Western Reserve University and several other leadership experts, he gives four examples of very common questions leaders ask that can have the unintended effect of leading people in the wrong direction.
 With simple tweaks, the same questions can be used to engage people, rather than discourage them.

-“We live in the world our questions create,” say Cooperrider.
+“We live in the world our questions create,” says Cooperrider.
 He suggests that questions focusing on strengths and using positive language are far more beneficial than questions with a negative focus.

-“Whose fault is it?”
+- “Whose fault is it?”
 This question focuses attention on finding a scapegoat when in reality, there is usually plenty of blame to go around for any failure or problem.
-Keith Yamashita of the SY Partners consultancy says that when leaders ask about fault, they’re often trying to shift blame away from themselves.
+Keith Yamashita, of the SY Partners consultancy, says that when leaders ask about fault, they’re often trying to shift blame away from themselves.
 A better approach would be to ask, How can we work together to shore up any weaknesses?
-This question identifies weak links and areas in need of improvement without focusing too much on blame.
+This question identifies weak links and areas in need of improvement without focusing on blame.

-“Why don’t you do it this way?”
-This question may seem like a mere suggestion, but when asked by a leader, it’s truly a leading question — a way of imposing the leader's ways on others.
-(Even worse: When this question is asked after the fact, as in Why didn’t you do it this way?
-Now it’s also second-guessing.)
-The leadership expert Mary Jo Asmus with Aspire Collaborative Services says, “Asking leading questions such as How about if you do it this way? is just a stealth form of control.”
-She maintains that if a leader has hired well, he/she “shouldn’t have to control how the work gets done.”
+- “Why don’t you do it this way?”
+This question may seem like a mere suggestion, but when asked by a leader, it’s truly a leading question—a way of imposing the leader’s ways on others.
+Leadership expert, Mary Jo Asmus, with Aspire Collaborative Services says that asking leading questions such as, How about if you do it this way? is just a stealth form of control.
+She maintains that if a leader has hired well, he/she shouldn’t have to control how the work gets done.
 Better to allow people to figure out their ideas and approaches, though you can sometimes help them along by asking, How were you thinking of doing it?
 What do you have in mind?

-“Haven’t we tried this already?”
+- “Haven’t we tried this already?”
 Another way of asking this is, Why do you think this would work when it hasn’t worked before?
-It’s not that a leader shouldn’t raise questions about proposed strategies — especially if something similar has been tried previously — but the tone is important.
-Phil Kessler of Vistage International, a leadership group for chief executives, points out that this version of the question comes off as condescending and even defeatist.
+It’s not that a leader shouldn’t raise questions about proposed strategies—especially if something similar has been tried previously—but the tone is important.
+Phil Kessler chair at Vistage International, a leadership group for chief executives, points out that this version of the question comes off as condescending and even defeatist.
 It seems to suggest that everything has been thought of already, and that because something was tried once and didn’t work, it should never be considered again.
 This fails to recognize that some ideas may have come up short in the past because of bad timing or poor execution, not because the idea itself was wrong.
-Better to ask, If we tried this now, what would be different this time — and how might that change the results?
+Better to ask, If we tried this now, what would be different this time—and how might that change the results?

 Berger states that looking beyond this list of specific questions, there are other tests you can use to assess whether the question on the tip of your tongue is a good one.

-- In general, a leader should avoid questions “asked in a spirit of advocacy instead of inquiry,” says Tim Ogilvie of the management consultancy Peer Insight.
+- In general, a leader should avoid questions asked in a spirit of advocacy instead of inquiry, Tim Ogilvie of the management consultancy Peer Insight.

-- Steer clear of questions “that come across like a parent talking to a child,” says Vistage’s Kessler.
+- Steer clear of questions that come across like a parent talking to a child, Kessler, Vistage International.

-How can we ask questions that will be more beneficial in our relationships on the job, with our family, and our friendships?
+From the tips suggested, what questions can you ask questions that will be more beneficial in your relationships on the job, with your family, and your friendships?